microsoft/aksworkshop/_entries/02-06 challenge3.md

 kubectl apply -f logreader-rbac.yaml
 ```

 If you have a Kubernetes cluster that is not configured with Kubernetes RBAC authorization or integrated with Azure AD single-sign on, you do not need to follow the steps above.
-Because Kubernetes authorization uses the kube-api, read-only permissions is required.
+Because Kubernetes authorization uses the kube-api, contributor access is required.

 Head over to the AKS cluster on the Azure portal, click on **Insights** under **Monitoring**, click on the **Containers** tab and pick a container to view its live logs and debug what is going on.